 The ideal time to arrive at Philmont is prior to lunch on your scheduled arrival day.
 That enables your crew to process and outfit in Camping Headquarters and to depart for the trail the following day.
 Each Philmont expedition concludes after breakfast on day 13, and crews depart on that day.

 Important: Scheduled Expeditions will have priority for base camp accommodations over groups arriving early or departing late.
 All early arrivals/late departures will be assigned trail tents for lodging unless space is available in regular 7’ x 9’ wall tents on platforms with cots.
 (Note: space is very limited and is not released for early/late groups until late in the day.
 Please plan to stay in trail tents.)
-The charge for additional meals is $6 per person/per meal and extra lodging is $6 per person/per night if you use your own tents or $10 per person/per night if you use Philmont tents.
+The charge for additional meals is $8 per person/per meal and extra lodging is $15 per person/per night.
 All layovers are limited to one night either on arrival or departure.
 See our list of accommodations for some options.

 Methods of Transportation